Cultural Anthropology, an introductory course

 Of what practical use is cultural anthropology?

-Well, it can help you acquire or hone some basic research skills such as observation and interviewing.
-Through the study of other cultures, we can better understand our own culture.
-Then, cultural anthropology can help us to understand our own individual behavior and thereby help us gain insight on how to exert influence over our future.
+Cultural anthropology can help you acquire or hone some basic research skills such as observation and interviewing.
+By studying other cultures, we can better understand our own culture.
+Cultural anthropology can also help us to understand our own individual behavior and thereby gain insight into how to exert influence over our future.

 Syllabi (in PDF format)